MBcode/ec/test/readme.md

 Has a few parts, that the doc could be broken into:

 1) How the [counts.md](https://github.com/MBcode/ec/blob/master/test/counts.md) [code](http://geocodes.ddns.net/ec/test/counts/?C=M;O=D) from the repo-sitemaps sometimes fall off in the LD-cache jsonld&ntriples, then also not getting into the endpoint
-2) Then from the original cut of spot testing, but [now just new code and img below=testing.md](https://github.com/MBcode/ec/blob/master/test/testing.md); w/rewrite to just focus on that
+2) Then from the original cut out spot testing [sec2.md](sec2.md), then reworked with [just new code and img below=testing.md](https://github.com/MBcode/ec/blob/master/test/testing.md); w/rewrite to just focus on that
 3) How to best [sample.md](https://github.com/MBcode/ec/blob/master/test/sample.md) from the sitemaps, which has become a test set, w/the hash naming in ec/test/standard/ summoned&milled

 ### Got end-to-end expected [sparql](standard/qry1.txt)-to->[df](standard/queryResults1.csv)/[URNs](https://github.com/MBcode/ec/blob/master/test/standard/milled/geocodes_demo_datasets/URNs.txt), for 1st comparison below